tigerabrodi/real-time-processing-kafka-kinesis/README.md

 There are two main reasons why I abandoned the project:

 - AWS costs rising and I hit my billing alert.
+(MSK is expensive)
 - Deploying changes to Kafka Cluster is very slow.
 Small changes take about 15 minutes to deploy.
 Other types of changes take 30 minutes, if not more.

 Additionally, I felt like I learned enough from this project to be satisfied.
 Considering I used AWS Glue in my previous project already.